Question from Carla: My boyfriend is currently working overseas and he sends me lots of photos in zipped folders.

 What’s more, every installed program adds another potential security risk to your system.

-Bottom line: Unless there’s a compelling reason for using a third-party tool to accomplish a given task, I always recommend using Windows’ native tool if one is available AND it works well.
+Bottom line: Unless there’s a compelling reason for using a third-party tool to accomplish a given task, I always recommend using Windows’ native tool if one is available AND if it works well.
 And that certainly applies in this case.